nomi30701/Underwater-image-color-correction-adaptive-contrast-enhancemention-and-yolo-detect-python/README.md

 # Underwater image correct and adaptive contrast enhancemention python
 The original uses matlab and it p-code.
 I used python to restore more than 80% of the algorithms in the paper.
-And I added a method to exchange wrong channels.
+And added a method to exchange wrong channels.

 * Paper:
 [Underwater Image Enhancement via Minimal Color Loss and Locally Adaptive Contrast Enhancement](https://ieeexplore.ieee.org/document/9788535).